 61 Pages Posted: 2 Jul 2018 Last revised: 3 Sep 2019

 Date Written: July 2, 2018

-Because legal literature has thus far underanalyzed the transplant of the U.S. fair use model, this article devotes its analysis to fair use transplants.
+Because legal literature has thus far under-analyzed the transplant of the U.S. fair use model, this article focuses its analysis on fair use transplants.
 It begins by reviewing the literature concerning paradigm shift, in particular Thomas Kuhn’s seminal work.
 The article then documents a growing trend toward the worldwide adoption of the U.S. fair use model and a countertrend toward the retention of the status quo.
-The juxtaposition of these two trends explain why jurisdictions that set out to transplant the U.S. fair use model ended up adopting a hybrid system.
+The juxtaposition of these two trends explain why jurisdictions that set out to transplant U.S.-style fair use ended up adopting a hybrid model.